cisagov/ScubaGear/PowerShell/ScubaGear/baselines/entraid.md

 Permanent active role assignments SHALL NOT be allowed for highly privileged roles.

 <!--Policy: MS.ME-ID.7.4v1; Criticality: SHALL -->
 - _Rationale:_ Instead of giving users permanent assignments to privileged roles, provisioning access just in time lessens exposure if those accounts become compromised.
-In Microsoft Entra PIM or an alternative PAM system, just in time access can be provisioned by assigning users to roles as eligible instead of perpetually active.
+In Microsoft Entra ID PIM or an alternative PAM system, just in time access can be provisioned by assigning users to roles as eligible instead of perpetually active.
 - _Last modified:_ June 2023
 - _Note:_ Exceptions to this policy are:
   - Emergency access accounts that need perpetual access to the tenant in the rare event of system degradation or other scenarios.